solarapptech/stop-the-game/README.md

 This prevents orphaned games/rooms and avoids reconnect errors on slower devices.

+## 🔐 Session Expiry / Authentication Errors

+- If the backend returns a `401` with message `"Please authenticate"` (for example, an expired/invalid JWT), the app will:
+  - clear the stored session (`authToken` and cached `user`)
+  - show an authentication error prompt
+  - allow the user to navigate back to the `Login` screen

+This prompt can appear during normal gameplay/navigation or during app startup.

 ## 🧭 MongoDB TTL Index Migration (IMPORTANT)

 Rooms no longer expire via `createdAt` TTL.
 Instead, rooms use an `expiresAt` field: